Another Name for Tomatoes, Mozzarella, and Basil Salad or Caprese Salad

 Putting the Insalada Caprese Together

 There are lots of ways you can arrange the salad.
-I typically like to start with whole tomato slices arranged on a platter or individual serving plates but lately I have been cutting the tomato slices in half and sort of stack them like fallen dominos.
+I typically like to start with whole tomato slices arranged on a platter or individual serving plates, but lately, I have been cutting the tomato slices in half and sort of stacking them like fallen dominos.

 Next, I add a layer of fresh mozzarella to each tomato slice.
 Be sure to bring the mozzarella cheese to room temperature before serving.
 Cold mozzarella will not have the same flavor as room-temperature cheese.

-I then add the fresh basil leaves on top of the mozzarella matching leaf size with tomato size.
-Big leaves for the bigger slices, smaller ones for the smaller slices.
+I then add the fresh basil leaves on top of the mozzarella, matching the leaf size with the tomato size—big leaves for the bigger slices, smaller ones for the smaller slices.

 Then comes the extra virgin olive oil.
-I stick my thumb over the end of the bottle and drizzle it over the tomato, mozzarella, basil combination.
-Depending on your personal tastes, add more or less oil to the salad.
+I stick my thumb over the end of the bottle and drizzle it over the tomato, mozzarella, and basil combination.
+Add more or less oil to the salad, depending on your tastes.

-It's now time for a pinch or two of sea salt and some freshly ground pepper.
+It's time for a pinch or two of sea salt and freshly ground pepper.
 If you don't have a pepper grinder, I highly recommend you invest in one and then try out various types of pepper.
-You will be pleasantly surprised by flavor of good quality pepper freshly ground before using.
+You will be pleasantly surprised by the flavor of good quality pepper freshly ground before using.

 Balsamic Vinegar or Not

-I'm sorry but I like aged balsamic vinegar on my insalata caprese.
-Maybe it's the fact that our tomatoes are not unripe and tart or maybe it's because the aged balsamic vinegar adds a wonderful sweetness to the dish.
+I'm sorry, but I like aged balsamic vinegar on my insalata caprese.
+Maybe it's because our tomatoes are not unripe and tart or because the aged balsamic vinegar adds a wonderful sweetness to the dish.

-Just a few drops can add a whole lot of flavor to anything you drizzle it on.
-It is nothing like red or white wine vinegar and I would NOT add these to my insalate caprese.
+A few drops can add great flavor to anything you drizzle on.
+It is nothing like red or white wine vinegar; I would NOT add these to my insalate caprese.

 Great Time of the Year

-With all the wonderful fresh tomatoes and basil around, do some of your own experimenting with it and see what combination works for you.
+With all the wonderful fresh tomatoes and basil around, experiment with it and see what combination works for you.
 There is no perfect way to prepare it, just what tastes good to you.

 - 2 Jersey tomatoes ripe, in season (or slightly less than ripe, if you're being strictly Italian)